AlynxZhou/hikaru/tutorials/index.md

 # What is Hikaru?

-As the subtitle, it's a static site generator, based on Markdown, CSS preprocessor and HTML template, to generate routes based on you directories.
+It's a static site generator, based on Markdown, CSS preprocessor and HTML template, to generate routes based on you directories.

 # Why Hikaru?